novotnyllc/MiFare/readme.md

 This is in the `samples\MiFareReader.*` project directories.
 This project shows basic usage and will loop through the 16 sectors of a classic card to read whatever data the default keys will allow.

 ### Scenarios
 A more advanced sample in the `samples\Scenarios.*` directories.
-This project shows a potential scenario where a user provides a PIN used to protect some data on the card.
+This project shows atwo potential scenarios:

+1. A user provides a PIN used to protect some data on the card.
 An app can then authenticate a user against the card to read the stored data.
 This could be a generated secret known by a server as a surrogate/strong password.
+2. A ski lift ticket system where a cashier encodes the expiration date of the pass onto the card and a lift agent/gate validates the expiration date.

 ## Credits
 This library is made possible by